Categories

 A little more than five years ago, I traveled with my then-student Wooyeong Kim to the University of Maryland’s Hornbake Library.
 The archive there has thousands of feet of shelved material on the American history of broadcasting, much of it on public broadcasting, and we spent the entire week in the papers of the Children’s […]

 In his presidential address to the (U.S.) History of Education Society, Ben Justice pitched his argument that schooling has historically been a white good.
-Further, he wrote, the extent to which schooling has served the public interest has been the result of explicit efforts to counter white supremacy, led by non-white activism.1 In part, Justice’s […]
+Further, he wrote, the extent to which schooling has served the public interest has been the result of explicit efforts to counter white supremacy, led by non-white activism. ((Justice’s address is […]

 In part 1 and part 2 of this series, I described the five factors that shaped the past half-century of education reform focused on the rights and needs of individuals with disabilities: politics, deliberately designed policies and practices, history, emergent patterns of practices, and policy feedback.
 These factors can help explain some puzzles about this […]